Montmorency

 Montmorency is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Montmorency's dwelling structure, as per the latest Census, was 87.2% houses and 12.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Montmorency's dwelling structure, as per the latest Census, comprised 87.2% houses and 12.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Montmorency stood at 40.1%, with mortgaged dwellings at 42.2% and rented ones at 17.7%.
-The median monthly mortgage repayment was $2,167, higher than Melbourne metro's $2,000.
-Median weekly rent in Montmorency was $420, compared to Melbourne metro's $390.
-Nationally, Montmorency's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,167, exceeding Melbourne metro's average of $2,000.
+The median weekly rent in Montmorency was $420, compared to Melbourne metro's $390.
+Nationally, Montmorency's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing